Print3M/securitree/_md/windows-lateral-movement/technologies/ms-rpc/index.md

 There are two basic methods of interacting with RPC interfaces (each interface can support a different method):

 - `ncacn_ip_tcp` - access via TCP ports.
-These protocols (e.g. MS-WMI) use dynamically assigned or pre-defined ports to communicate with them.
+These protocols (e.g. MS-WMI) use dynamically assigned (in range of port 49152 - 65535) or pre-defined ports to communicate with them.
 Usually, **they are handled by firewall separately** and **filtered by default**.
 - `ncacn_np` - access via named pipes via SMB `IPC$` share.
 These protocols (e.g. MS-SCMR) usually are not handled by firewall separately because they use standard SMB named pipes.
-By default they are not filtered but there is no access to them if SMB is filtered.
+By default they are not filtered separately but there is no access to them if SMB is filtered.

 ## Allow SMB on firewall with PowerShell